wandb/docs/docs/guides/sweeps/define-sweep-configuration.md

 A W&B Sweep combines a strategy for exploring hyperparameter values with the code that evaluates them.
 The strategy can be as simple as trying every option or as complex as Bayesian Optimization and Hyperband ([BOHB](https://arxiv.org/abs/1807.01774)).

-Define a wweep configuration either in a [Python dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) or a [YAML](https://yaml.org/) file.
+Define a sweep configuration either in a [Python dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) or a [YAML](https://yaml.org/) file.
 How you define your sweep configuration depends on how you want to manage your sweep.

 :::info
 Define your sweep configuration in a YAML file if you want to initialize a sweep and start a sweep agent from the command line.
 Define your sweep in a Python dictionary if you initialize a sweep and start a sweep entirely within a Python script or Jupyter notebook.